saikotek/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/backing-up-cluster-with-velero/guide.en-ie.md

 > [!primary]
 >
 > Starting with version 1.14 the plugin-for-csi is integrated in velero.
-We can simply remove it from the install example if we install a version 1.14 or newer.
-For upgrading an older version follow the upgrade notes [Upgrade-to-1.14](https://velero.io/docs/v1.14/upgrade-to-1.14/).
+You can simply remove it from the install example if you install version 1.14 or newer.
+For upgrading an older version follow the upgrade notes: [Upgrade-to-1.14](https://velero.io/docs/v1.14/upgrade-to-1.14/).

 Example for 1.14 and newer: